CMS Information Security and Privacy Overview

 CMS has modified its contracts and solicitations for the incorporation of a CMS Information Security clause/provision to safeguard information and information systems that support the operations and assets of the agency, including those provided or managed by contractors (including subcontractors) on behalf of the agency.
 Click here: http://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Information-Security-Library.html

 Early consideration of security and its subsequent integration into every aspect of the system development life cycle not only ensures the long-term protection of sensitive information, it also prevents costly, duplicative effort after the project’s completion.
 If you are a developer and you have any questions regarding how to integrate security into your product, the “System Lifecycle Framework” provides complete details related to the CMS eXpedited Life Cycle (XLC).
 The CMS Information Technology - General document, may also provide useful supplemental guidance.

 Security Assessment and Authorization (SA&A)

-The security Assessment and Authorization (SA&A) process, formerly known as Certification and Accreditation (C&A), is the methodology by which an organization establishes and then demonstrates a sound information security posture for a specific system.
-Throughout this rigorous process, the Information System Security Officer (ISSO) will serve as your primary point of contact for system security issues and policy guidance.
+The Security Assessment and Authorization (SA&A) process, formerly known as Certification and Accreditation (C&A), is the methodology by which an organization establishes and then demonstrates a sound information security posture for a specific system.
+Throughout this rigorous process, the Information System Security Officer (ISSO) will serve as your primary point of contact for system security and privacy issues and policy guidance.
 ISSOs act as an important liaison between the CMS Chief Information Security Officer (CISO) and the many business components within CMS.
-A complete listing of CMS’s ISSO’s can be found in CMS ISSOs (PDF - 63 Kb).
-(See Related Links below)

 Security Control Assessment (SCA)